MickeyObas/BraveConverter/README.md

 > What is this?

 I'm glad you asked.
-This program receives your csv file which is formatted to store NFT entries and their correct fields- *I hope*- and generates a sha-256 hashed JSON file for every single one of them.
+This program receives your csv file which is formatted to store NFT entries and their respective fields- *I hope*- and generates a CHIP-007 compatible JSON file for every single one of them.

 > How do I use it?